 Rationale: Good policies and procedures should provide insight on what management believes is important, clarify obligations and their purpose, and be consistent and last beyond the term of a particular executive.
 A policy/proclamation is generally formulated by top management as an integral part of organization strategy that will guide decision making and leave some room for managerial discretion.

 ii.
-The written and signed policy/proclamation is shared via all local media outlets, including newspapers, radio and television as well as social media, as available, and the majority have done so in the last year.
+The written and signed policy/proclamation is shared via social media and other local media outlets, such as newspapers, radio and television, as available.
 Yes/No

 iii.
-Local print and other media have hosted a discussion of this issue with breastfeeding experts and/or La Leche League or similar at least bi-annually.
+Social media and other local media outlets have hosted a discussion of this issue annually with chest/breastfeeding experts.
 Yes/no

 iv.
 A copy of the Ten Steps designation and the local policy/proclamation is widely distributed at least annually, possibly during World Breastfeeding Week (In US, National Breastfeeding Month) Yes/No